 Examples of Consent and Permission requests to download and adapt according to your research.

-Research Policy on Animal Ethics
+RU Research Ethics Policy on Animal subjects

 Animal Ethics REC: